Ayham-0010/User-DeltaLake-Stream-ETL/readme.md

 Deletes and updates are handled via MERGE INTO SQL.<br>

 Delta Lake → Analytics<br>
-Delta tables are queryable by downstream consumers<br>
+Delta tables are queryable by downstream denormalization pipeline and other consumers<br>